BorisTheBrave/RuleBook/README.md

 Overall, rulebooks give a systematic way of handling a bunch of useful programming patterns, including events, multiple dispatch, modding and code weaving.

+Rulebooks are not an elaborate rules evaluation engine, it's a lightweight way of stitching together bits of functionality.

 # Example

 All that's a bit abstract, so let's look at a concrete example.
 Suppose you are coding some logic for a game.
 You might have a function like: